Wary of China, Duterte tells navy to build 'structures' east of Philippines

+MONACO - Ferrari's Sebastian Vettel won the grand prix to stretch his championship lead to 25 points.
+(MOTOR-F1-MONACO/ (PIX), by Alan Baldwin, 500 words)

-MANILA Philippine President Rodrigo Duterte has ordered the navy to put up "structures" to assert sovereignty over a stretch of water east of the country, where Manila has reported a Chinese survey ship was casing the area last year.
+MANILA, March 13 Philippine President Rodrigo Duterte has ordered the navy to put up "structures" to assert sovereignty over a stretch of water east of the country where Manila has reported a Chinese survey ship was casing the area last year.

 The Philippines has lodged a diplomatic protest with Beijing after the vessel was tracked moving back and forth over Benham Rise, a vast area east of the country declared by the United Nations in 2012 as part of the Philippines' continental shelf.